Business journalism: Personnel

-Journalists who work in this branch are classed as "business journalists".
+Journalists who work in this area are classed as "business journalists".
 Their main task is to gather information about current events as they relate to business.
-They may also cover processes, trends, consequences, and important people in business and disseminate their work through all types of mass media.
+They may also cover processes, trends, consequences, and important people in business and they disseminate their work through all types of mass media.
+There are different types of business journalists, including Financial, Economic, Corporate, and Trade journalists.

-Scope
+It is anticipated that there will be a 3% decline in employment for news analysts, journalists and reporters between 2022 and 2032.
+The skills required for business journalism can be used for business to business trade press.

+Industrial and developing countries

-Business journalism, although common in most industrialized countries, has a very limited role in third-world and developing countries.
-This leaves citizens of such countries in a very disadvantaged position locally and internationally.
-Recent efforts to bring business media to these countries have proven to be worthwhile.
+Business journalism, although common in most industrialized countries, has a limited role in third-world and developing countries.
+This leaves citizens of such countries less able to increase their knowledge of business current affairs.
+Efforts to bring business media to these countries have proven to be worthwhile.